mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are (or at least there were for me) two approaches that seem plausible on first glance:
 First, we could consider the parameter optimization as part of the training.
-This means, in the train step of our algorithm, we first train the actual model component and then using the predicted outcome on the same data, we use a simple gridsearch to optimize the remaining parameters.
+This means, in the train step of our algorithm, we first train the actual model component and then, using the predicted outcome on the same data, we use a simple grid search to optimize the remaining parameters.
 The second approach would be to ignore that our parameters do not effect training and treat them identical to hyper-parameters.
 This means, we would apply the same strategies we applied to trainable algorithms with hyper-parameter optimization.

-Let's analyze these approaches.
+Let's analyze these approaches:
 In the first case, it seems plausible that we can separate the training of the model component and the optimization of remaining parameters.
 The model is fix and we can not accidentally make the model more prone to over- or underfit by selecting parameters.